bellycard/napa_rabbit_publisher/README.md

 amqp.exchange.publish(data.to_json, routing_key: routing_key, content_type: 'application/json')
 ```

-There is also an ActiveRecord module that will broadcast changes to models automatically (using the after_save hook)
+There is also an ActiveRecord module that will broadcast changes to models automatically (using the after_create and after_update hooks)

 ```
 class User < ActiveRecord::Base